 Honorable Mention and Honoring Our Military Award:

-- Receives a cash reward and concert tickets
+- Receives a cash reward

 - Recognition on Concert website

 *All scholarship awards must be claimed within 12 months of high school graduation.

 The Clay County school program responsible for producing the winning poster will receive a program grant, in addition to recognition via Concert on the Green press releases and news articles.
 All student winners will be recognized on the Concert on the Green website.

 Concert on the Green is pleased to announce the 2019 Music Competition for Clay County students.
 This young artist event is designed to promote music education in Clay County by providing talented students an opportunity to perform a solo work with the Jacksonville Symphony.
 The winner will be chosen through a competitive audition process and may perform with the Jacksonville Symphony in concert on May 26, 2019.
 The winner will receive a scholarship award that can be used toward music or college expenses.

 Eligibility: To be eligible, students must either live in Clay County or attend a school in Clay County.
 Students in grades 9-12 will compete in the Senior Division.
 Students in grades 6-9 will compete in the Junior Division.
 As a 9th grader, students may choose to enter either division.